 These interviewees can range from board members to general members of the community.
 The group should include past major gifts donors as well as other fundraising prospects.

-Conduct a prospect screening
+Conduct a prospect screening to get started.

 Capital campaigns rely heavily on major gift donors.
 In fact, before the campaign is open to the public, up to 70% of the funds should already be received thanks to these major gift donors.